pi-apps-go/pi-apps/README.md

 - Run Pi-Apps from its directory: `~/pi-apps/gui`

 ## To update Pi-Apps Go
-- Pi-apps will automatically check for updates on boot and display a notification to update.
+- Pi-Apps Go will automatically check for updates on boot and display a notification to update.
 - To manually run the updater, use this command: `~/pi-apps/updater gui`
 - It also supports a CLI interface: `~/pi-apps/updater cli`